 Joining a fraternity or sorority is often referred to as a "mutual selection process."
-While potential new members are getting information about the over 35 organizations on campus, the current members of the organization are getting to know the potential new members!
+While potential new members are getting information about the over 34 organizations on campus, the current members of the organization are getting to know the potential new members!
 There will definitely be a fit for you with one of our organizations, you just need to attend one of the many recruitment or intake events.
-Please visit the "Our Organizations" page to find out more information about the specific organizations and chapters on our campus, or keep scrolling through this page to look at all of the options for membership.
+Please visit the "Our Organizations" page to find out more information about the specific organizations and chapters on our campus, or keep scrolling through this page to look at all of the options for membership in our four governing councils!

 The Interfraternity Council (IFC) oversees a Fall and Spring structured recruitment process.
 The executive board members host several information events to help potential members understand the recruitment process for member fraternities.
 Individual organizations will then host their own events, and potential members may choose to visit as many or as few organizations as they wish throughout the week.
 The Interfraternity Council executive board then hosts a values presentation and bid distribution event for potential members.
 To learn more information or register for recruitment, please visit the IFC Website.